 Poe was a bit mad, after all, despite his fascinatingly untamed and powerful imagination.
 He achieved a uniqueness and completeness of vision few artists do.
 Maybe there’s a bit of the sullen, self-aggrandizing earnestness in him of the teenager (J.D.
 Salinger); the desire to shock, delight and terrify.

-The mind is as though a chamber, the horror rising to fever pitch, the lush rhyme matching an increasingly desperate search for truth and beauty in the world (Poe had very much his own Romantically inspired metaphysics).
+The mind is as though a chamber, the horror rises to fever pitch, the lush rhyme matches an increasingly desperate search for truth and beauty in the world (Poe had very much his own Romantically inspired metaphysics).

 From childhood’s hour I have not been

 As others saw—I could not bring

 From the same source I have not taken

 My heart to joy at the same tone—

 From ev’ry depth of good and ill